By Mary McGuire (@Badgerpolo)

 Many of us have heard these buzz words but may not be sure what they mean.

-Jeff believes that everyone uses these terms a little differently, which is part of the problem.
-At a high level, he suggests the best way to think of each of them is:
+We believe that everyone uses these terms a little differently, which is part of the problem.
+At a high level the best way to think of each of them is:

 - AI: Intelligent machines.
 With AI, the ultimate goal is generalized intelligence.
 If you’ve ever seen the movie Her, you’ve seen AI in action!